edelvarden/material-fox-updated/README.md

 }
 ```

-5. Save the file and restart Firefox to apply changes
+5. Save the file and restart Firefox to apply changes.

 > [!NOTE]
 > Using these custom CSS files can separate your changes from the source project.
 You can easily back up your files and not worry about overwriting your changes when updating or reinstalling the main files.

-#### Available variables
+### Available variables

 <table>
   <tr>